EVALUATION SERVICES

 INDIVIDUAL THERAPY

 We offer 1:1 speech, language, feeding and early literacy intervention in our child-friendly office and within the home setting within a certain radius.
-We also provide teletherapy.
+We also provide teletherapy services.

 Language is composed expressive language (what we say), receptive language (what we understand) and pragmatic language (social communication).
 Expressive language therapy targets expanding vocabulary, grammatical development, storytelling etc. Receptive language intervention targets following directions, understanding question forms, absurdities, categorization, language concepts, auditory and reading comprehension.
-Pragmatic language intervention targets such skills including; developing theory of mind, conversational skills, understanding idioms/multiple meanings, interpreting situations and developing inference with video tools as well as developing the ability to inference from text.
+Pragmatic language intervention targets such skills including; developing theory of mind, conversational skills, understanding idioms/multiple meanings, interpreting situations and developing inference in social situations and in text.

 Myofunctional Therapy